webplatform/docs/apis/webaudio/AudioDestinationNode/numberOfChannels/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: "The number of channels of the destination's input.
 This value will default to 2, and may be set to any non-zero value less than or equal to maxChannelCount.
 An exception will be thrown if this value is not within the valid range.\n"
 tags:
-  0: API
+  - API_Object_Properties
-  1: Object
+  - API
-  2: Properties
+  - WebAudio
-  4: WebAudio
+  - Needs_Examples
 uri: apis/webaudio/AudioDestinationNode/numberOfChannels

 ---